 - No language prerequisite

-This option, SU Abroad's broadest and most popular program in Florence, easily accommodates students of all majors.
+This option, Syracuse Abroad's broadest and most popular program in Florence, easily accommodates students of all majors.
 Students select from courses in arts and sciences and business, along with an Italian language course.
 As an added feature, students are encouraged to take advantage of internship opportunities in Florence.

 (3 credits; optional for all students)